voelkerb/FIRED_dataset_helper/README.md

 The data richness of the raw data stream can be seen in the following figure.
 Raw data is sampled at 8kHz for the SmartMeter and 2kHz for the individual appliance data.
 ![viCurve](docu/viCurve.png)

+## Measurement Hardware

+The DAQ was comprised of a custom-built smart meter (see [SmartMeter](https://github.com/voelkerb/smartmeter)) and 21 distributed plug-level meters (see [PowerMeter](https://github.com/voelkerb/smartmeter)).
+Both streamed their data over TCP (via WiFi and Ethernet) to a central PC in the network for persistent storage.
+The data was time synchronized using Real Time Clocks and NTP.

 ## Appliances